datawire/ambassador-docs/index.md

+---
+description: "Use Edge Stack and Argo to facilitate canary releases in your Kubernetes cluster."
+---

+import Alert from '@material-ui/lab/Alert';
+import Tabs from './tabs'

 # Argo Rollouts and Edge Stack Quick Start

 This tutorial will walk you through the process of configuring Argo Rollouts to work with Edge Stack to facilitate canary releases.
 This will enable users to safely [rollout new versions](https://blog.getambassador.io/deploying-argo-rollouts-for-canary-releases-on-kubernetes-f5910ed1fd61) of services on Kubernetes.